linuz-security/linuz-security/README.md

 ```
-A person to whom computers fascinate more than humans, a person with great interest in Astronomy, Chemistry and History.
+A person to whom computers fascinate more than humans, a person with great interest in Programming
 ```
 ```
 Pythonic Developer, Freelancer, Philantrophist, Graphics Designer.